View Catherine Tyre's Obituary on https://thebrunswicknews.com/ and share memories

 Catherine Tyre

-She is survived by her husband Steven Tyre; three children, John Baker (Lori), Misty Parsons (Corky) and Ashley Lee (Stephen); grandchildren, Katlyn Baker, Elizabeth Baker, Brad Baker, Blaine Baker, Vicky Parsons, Autumn Parsons, Dakota Blair, Trinity Bradley, and Nicolas, Taylor, Merissa, Kirsten Lee; her great grandchild, Baby Jaxon; three brothers, Ronnie Melott, David Melott, and Jim Melott; and several nieces and nephews.
+A celebration of life service will be held at 6:30 p.m. today at Christian Renewal Church of Brunswick.

-Details for a Celebration of Life will be provided by the family at a later date.
-Cremation services were provided by Golden Isles Cremation Center/Brunswick Memorial Park Funeral Home.
+Cremation services were provided by Golden Isles Cremation Center/ Brunswick Memorial Park Funeral Home.

+A Celebration of Life will be held in her honor on November 22, 2019, at Christian Renewal Church of Brunswick at 6:30 p.m.